in loco Alumni tackle deadly pandemic head on!

 The struggles the in loco alumni have to face daily to make these mobile hand-wash stations for communities is a true testament to their determination, resilience and commitment to help their fellow citizens.

-We are battling on and making more hand wash stations, constantly improving on the design by making them hands-free.
-The next batch of hand wash stations are being sponsored by UNDP and Action Ireland Trust, which will be distributed, to Health Clinics by Ministry of Health as well as to bus station areas by Maseru City Council.
+We are battling on and making more hand wash stations, constantly improving on the design by making them hands-free thanks to the finanical support from Action Ireland Trust.
+The next batch of hand wash stations are being sponsored by UNDP for the Ministry of Health with 50 stations being installed at Health Clinics and hospiatls as well as for Maseru City Council who will receive 15 hand wash stations which will be installed in bus stations and other busy areas around Maseru.

 We will continue to make as many hand wash stations as we can before the funding and resources run out.
 It is vitally important we give these vulnerable communities the lifeline they need.